 Adaptability and change

 As she was etching, a droplet began to observe her surroundings.
 It was sitting on a green leaf, reflecting the sunlight.
 She was very proud and content with her simple beauty.
 There were other drops around her, but she was convinced that she was the best and most special drop of all.
-"Ah, it is so nice to be a blob," she thought.
+"Ah, it is so nice to be a drop," she thought.

 How many times in our lives do we resist change?
 In yoga practice, this tendency is very evident.
-We get into a position and tense up in it, holding back from letting go, going deep, changing.
+We get into a position and tense up, holding back from letting go, going deep, changing.
 And yet, once we relax we see that the tension that was there when we resisted what was happening (thinking that this would keep us safe and stable) is usually much more painful than simply letting go of what is happening.
 The Indian poet R. Tagore writes:

 Let your life dance lightly on the edges of Time like a drop on the edge of a leaf.